 The market, of course, has its challenges.
-Many market participants acknowledge there are simply not enough high quality carbon projects to fulfill the projected demand from corporates looking to achieve their climate goals.
-There is also a lot of debate about what a high quality carbon credit actually means.
+Many market participants acknowledge there are simply not enough high-quality carbon projects to fulfil the projected demand from corporates looking to achieve their climate goals.
+There is also a lot of debate about what a high-quality carbon credit actually means.
 You can read our insights in the Whitepaper on Quality here.

 New financing solutions are emerging

-Different financing solutions are being tested to finance the development of carbon projects.
+Different solutions are being tested to finance the development of carbon projects.
 New forms of financing have emerged in the space which are called “carbon streaming” or “royalties financing”.
-These forms of financing are being advanced by new entrants in the voluntary carbon space such as Carbon Streaming Corp, Green Star Royalties and Carbon Neutral Royalty, amongst others.
+These forms of financing are being advanced by new entrants in the voluntary carbon space such as Carbon Streaming Corp, Green Star Royalties and Key Carbon, amongst others.

 Streaming is a method borrowed from the mining and minerals industry whereby a financier provides up-front cash in exchange for a future stream (share) of a certain commodity at a discounted price compared to the prevailing spot market price.

-While both models can be highly successful in the carbon market, streaming agreements tend to capture larger deal sizes and allow for more flexibility in the deal making compared to royalty agreements.
+While both models can be highly successful in the carbon market, streaming agreements tend to capture larger deal sizes and allow for more flexibility in deal-making compared to royalty agreements.